 How to do it yourself:

 Stroll through the stalls of flowers and pick one for your sweetie.
-The Pak Khlong Market is only 2 km west of Chinatown, so you should pair them together in the same night.
+The Pak Khlong Market is only 2 km west of Chinatown, so you should aim to visit both in the same night.

 9. Get a healthy dose of green space at Lumpini Park